arshinmar/UTEK2020/README.md

 # UTEK2020
-Main repository for UTEK 2020 Competition.
+Main repository for our submission to the UTEK 2020 Programming Competition.
+The submission received 3rd place in the competition.

 ### Team
 Arsh Kadakia, Sean Wu, Ben Natra, Matthew Leung